Notes from the Field

 their daddy’s lap and draw or to get tickled and hugged by their mom.

-they are learning in the program.
+they were learning in the program.

 their children.
 The excited and happy cohort of babies, toddlers, and